Ex-Host Andrea Tantaros’ Lawsuit Against Fox News Is Thrown Out

 A federal judge in Manhattan has dismissed a lawsuit filed by Andrea Tantaros against Fox News and several executives.

-In the original federal lawsuit which apparently was subsequently amended, Tantaros “alleged that the network had used closed circuit cameras to spy on female employees, used proxies to attack her on social media and had hacked into her Gmail account and her Blackberry,” The Daily Caller explained, possibly as a way to ruin her reputation as a potential whistleblower.
+In the original federal lawsuit, which apparently was subsequently amended, Tantaros “alleged that the network had used closed circuit cameras to spy on female employees, used proxies to attack her on social media and had hacked into her Gmail account and her Blackberry,” the Daily Caller explained, possibly as a way to ruin her reputation as a potential whistleblower.

 This legal action constitutes the second time that political analyst Tantaros hauled her former employer Fox News into court.